What is the Arithmetic Reasoning Section of ASVAB

 ASVAB Arithmetic Reasoning - A Brief Overview

-The Armed Forces Vocational Aptitude Battery (ASVAB) test is a mandatory test required to enlist in the Armed Forces of the Unites States.
-The ASVAB is a timed test that includes the following sections:
+The Armed Forces Vocational Aptitude Battery (ASVAB) is a mandatory test required for the purpose of enlistment in the Armed Forces of the Unites States.
+It is a timed test that includes the following sections:

 - General Science (GS)

 - Paragraph Comprehension (PC)

 - Mechanical Comprehension (MC)